shatakshi-dubey/MovieGuide/README.md

 Android app that lists popular/highest-rated movies, shows trailers and reviews.

-This app showcases the MVP pattern, RxJava, Dagger 2 and Uncle Bob Martin's Clean Architecture approach.
+This app showcases the MVP pattern, RxJava, Dagger 2 and Uncle Bob Martin's Clean Architecture approach..
 Optimized for tablets.

 ### Building the app